 Leonardo DiCaprio and Brad Pitt star as a struggling Western TV actor and his stuntman who are forced to contend with a shifting political landscape in 1969 Tinseltown.
 As their odyssey takes them to the home of the Spaghetti Western in Italy, real-life actress Sharon Tate's (Margot Robbie) destiny is bound up with that of infamous serial killer Charles Manson (Damon Herriman).

 The movie therefore promises to be a kaleidoscopic, funny and disturbing blend of fact and fiction, with the stunning cast also including Al Pacino, Kurt Russell, Damian Lewis, Lena Dunham, Dakota Fanning and the late Luke Perry.

 To celebrate the release of the movie, we're recapping each of the classic films in the director's career.
 From Reservoir Dogs to Pulp Fiction, this is your essential, definitive guide to the films of Quentin Tarantino in order of release.

 Reservoir Dogs (1992)

 Tarantino exploded onto the scene and made Hollywood take notice with his nihilistic and utterly riveting heist-gone-wrong movie.

 If Reservoir Dogs was an attention-grabbing introduction to Tarantino, follow-up movie Pulp Fiction was nothing less than a generation-defining masterpiece, influencing many film-makers throughout the next decade and beyond.

-Check back here over the coming weeks for the rundown of Quentin Tarantino's back catalogue.
-Once Upon a Time in Hollywood is released on 14th August.
+Click here to book your tickets for Once Upon a Time in Hollywood, out now in Cineworld.
 Don't forget to tweet us your favourite Tarantino moments @Cineworld.